 Quality Control is an ongoing process that monitors a product and addresses issues that may pop up throughout its entire lifecycle.

-A representation or summary of someone who might use the product or service.
+A persona is a representation or summary of someone who might use the product or service.
 Personas are based on research and data.
 They help the team understand who they’re creating for and what that user’s needs may be.

 A model version of the product that’s used for testing purposes.